alban-read/M1-MICRO-FORTH/M1MicroForth.md

 They can be used for things you might have declared a global variable for.

-Also they would be a useful way to set a number of values being fed into a complex primitive function, perhaps the inner loop in something doing floating point maths.
+Also they would be a useful way to set a number of values being fed into a complex primitive function, perhaps the inner loop in something doing floating point or vector operations.

-They are global not local, they will have some random value when a word starts, you need to track their use in the application by multiple words.
+They are global not local, they will have some random value when a word starts, you need to track their use in your application.

+The prefix will make them stand out when searching code.